mabdullahadeel/python-in-browser/README.md

 # Run python in browser

-running python in browser using pyoidide
+running python in browser using pyodide